 If you would like to meet any of the cats currently available for adoption, please contact the shelter to make an appointment: 941-366-2404 or firstname.lastname@example.org.
-Masks, gloves and COVID-19 screenings are required for entry, limit two guests per party.
-No walk-ins are being accepted at this time.
+Masks, temperature checks and COVID-19 screening forms are required for entry, limit two guests per party.

 Please complete the Cat Depot Adoption Application before you visit Cat Depot to help the Adoption Counselors find your purr-fect match.